Henry Clay Pate: Civil War service and death

 With the outbreak of the Civil War, Pate (then residing in Petersburg, Virginia) raised and equipped a mounted company.
 This unit, known variously as Pate's Rangers, the Letcher Mounted Guards or the Petersburg Rangers, was equipped with small arms from the Gosport Navy Yard that had been thrown into the river by departing federal troops.
 Pate also designed a revolving cannon with which to equip his unit.
 His company was attached to Wise's Legion and sent to western Virginia.
 Pate later served under Thomas L. Rosser when the latter was placed in charge of the 5th Virginia Cavalry.
-Rosser viewed Pate as unco-operative and insubordinate and had him court-martialed, but Pate was exonerated.
+Rosser viewed Pate as uncooperative and insubordinate and had him court-martialed, but Pate was exonerated.

-Pate died at the Battle of Yellow Tavern.
+Pate died at the Battle of Yellow Tavern on May 11, 1864.
 He had been charged by General J. E. B. Stuart to hold his position until reinforcements arrived.
 During the second wave of the battle, Pate held his position as ordered, before being killed by a bullet to the temple.